Yogananth-r/Neural-Network-SMS-Text-Classifier/README.md

 # Neural-Network-SMS-Text-Classifier

-This is my solution to the problem in machine learning with python, freeCodeCamp!
+This is my solution to the problem in machine learning with python, freeCodeCamp!(NN SMS Text Classifier)

 In this challenge, you need to create a machine learning model that will classify SMS messages as either "ham" or "spam".
 A "ham" message is a normal message sent by a friend.
 A "spam" message is an advertisement or a message sent by a company.